tonypdmtr/TBoot/README.md

   All MCU RAM is available to your application.

-  All ROM between `APP_CODE_START` and `APP_CODE_END` inclusive is available for your application code excluding the vectors.
+  All ROM between `APP_CODE_START` and `APP_CODE_END` inclusive is available for your application code.
+This excludes vectors that have their own separate space outside the mentioned range.

   Flash based user configuration (enabled by default) should be placed within `EEPROM` and `EEPROM_END` inclusive.
-You can disable user configuration (and gain the corresponding memory for code use) by making the symbol `FLASH_DATA_SIZE` zero with an `asm8 tboot -dFLASH_DATA_SIZE` like command.
+You can disable user configuration (and free the corresponding memory for code use) by making the symbol `FLASH_DATA_SIZE` zero with an `asm8 tboot -dFLASH_DATA_SIZE` like command.
 A `FLASH_DATA_SIZE` of any (reasonable) size will allocate as many Flash pages as required for your particular MCU variant.